adikulkarni0/pxdocs/content/install-portworx/openshift/azure-redhat-openshift.md

 7. From the home page, open the **Azure Active Directory** page (select **All services** to see the option).
 Select **App registrations** on the left pane, followed by *All applications*.
 In the search bar in the center of the page, paste the application name you saved in the previous step and press the enter key.
 Select the application link that shows in the results to open the next page.
 8. From your application's page, select **Certificates & secrets** under **Manage** from the left pane.
 9. From the **Certificates & secrets** page, select **+ New client secret** to create a new secret.
 On the **Add a client secret** page, provide the description and expiry date of your secret and click **Add**.
-10. You can see the newly crated secret listed on the **Client secret** subpage.
+10. You can see the newly created secret listed on the **Client secret** subpage.
 Copy and save the following values of your newly created secret:
   * Value
   * Secret ID